YouTube video

 Individuals using high levels of alcohol often require inpatient admission to safely withdraw from the substance.
 You should always speak to your doctor, psychologist or another mental health clinician to seek advice about how to safely cease alcohol use.

-Once you have withdrawn from alcohol, a combination of medication and therapy is often implemented.
 Therapy may include motivational interviewing, which explores and enhances reasons for change, cognitive behaviour therapy (CBT), which explores how thought processes impact feelings and actions, including substance use behaviours.
 Research has also shown that long-term maintenance of sobriety or reduced use is enhanced by psychodynamic psychotherapy.

 The trained clinicians at Bayside Psychotherapy will endeavour to help you address the thoughts and feelings you tried to suppress with alcohol.